carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 ~~~
 from numba import jit

-upper_limit = 10_000
+upper = 10_000
-%timeit -n 1 -r 10 jit(nopython=True)(find_all_primes_cpu)(upper_limit)
+%timeit -n 10 -r 1 jit(nopython=True)(find_all_primes_cpu)(upper)
 ~~~
 {: .language-python}

 which can give you a timing result similar to this:

 ~~~
-165 ms ± 19 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
+52.1 ms ± 0 ns per loop (mean ± std. dev. of 1 run, 10 loops each)
 ~~~
 {: .output}

 So twice as fast, by using a simple decorator.
-The speedup is much larger for `upper = 100000`, but that takes a little too much waiting time for this course.
+The speedup is much larger for `upper = 100_000`, but that takes a little too much waiting time for this course.
 Despite the `jit(nopython=True)` decorator the computation is still performed on the CPU.
 Let us move the computation to the GPU.
 There are a number of ways to achieve this, one of them is the usage of the `jit(device=True)` decorator, but it depends very much on the nature of the computation.